 Planning a Visit

 Monday is a full closure, which follows the pattern of many serious kitchens in this part of Seville that prioritise product sourcing and preparation over seven-day operation.
 Tuesday through Friday, service runs lunch only from 1:00 pm to 4:30 pm, with Thursday and Friday adding an evening shift from 8:30 pm to 11:30 pm.
 Saturday mirrors that pattern, open for both lunch and dinner.
 Sunday service is slightly compressed, running from 1:00 pm to 4:00 pm.
-The concentration of service into specific windows, particularly the absence of Monday and the limited evening availability earlier in the week, means that demand for the available seats is compressed into fewer hours than a typical all-day operation.
-Arriving at or before opening time on weekdays is the cleaner strategy.
+The concentration of service into specific windows means demand is compressed into fewer hours than a typical all-day operation.
 The address, C. Harinas 10, places the bar within walking distance of the cathedral and the major sites of the Casco Antiguo, which makes logistics simple for visitors based anywhere in central Seville.

 Fast Comparison